nhsconnect/FHIR-CDS/pages/solution/solution_interactions.md

 The CDSS evaluates the returned `QuestionnaireResponse` and uses its content to create an assertion which is carried within an `Observation` resource.

-The CDSS determines whether there is enough information to arrive at a disposition.
+The CDSS determines whether there is enough information to arrive at a result.
 If not, another `Questionnaire` is populated with the next question to be answered.

 The `GuidanceResponse` returned to the EMS now contains references to both an `Observation` and a `Questionnaire` resource.